Celali rebellions: 1595—1610

 Deli Hasan, the brother of Karayazıcı, continued the Celali rebellion and commanded 20,000 soldiers.
 The Celali had 50,000 cavalry in 1602 according to Grigor Daranaḷts‘i.
 Hafız Ahmed Pasha was sent to protect western Anatolia, but was defeated at Kütahya in 1602.
-Deli Hasan was unable to consolidate the Celali rebels leaders like Karakaș, Tavil Ahmed, and Yularkisti.
+Deli Hasan was unable to consolidate the Celali rebel leaders like Karakaș, Tavil Ahmed, and Yularkisti.
 Deli Hasan defeated and killed Hasan Pasa at Tokat in 1602, and besieged Ankara.
 Mehmed III made Deli Hasan the beylerbey of Bosnia.

 Bursa, the former capital of the Ottoman Empire, was sacked by the Celalis in 1607.

 Arakel of Tabriz wrote that from 1605 to 1606, the Celali tortured and killed the inhabitants of Yerevan in search of provisions and supplies.
 At the Hovhannavank monastery the Celalis beat a friar and hung him from his testicles before he showed them the location of treasure according to Arakel of Tabriz; the friar was killed.

 Kuyucu Murad Pasha was given the nickname kuyucu (well-digger) for the mass graves he created during his campaign against the Celali from 1606 to 1608.
 Prior to launching his campaign against Ali Janbulad in 1607, Murad Pasha offered Kalenderoğlu the governorship of the Sanjak of Ankara and he accepted.
 However, the people of Ankara were hesitant to allow Kalenderoğlu and his forces into the city and killed 30 of his men that were allowed in.
 Kalenderoğlu besieged the city, but was unable to take it and withdrew after Ottoman forces arrived.
 80,000 Celali were killed by 1608.

 In October 1607, Murad Pasha and Kalenderoğlu met north of Aleppo.
 Murad Pasha won the battle and beheaded tens of thousands of Celali soldiers, whose heads were thrown down wells; the heads of 48 Celali leaders were sent to Constantinople.
 In 1608, the Celalis were defeated at Alaçatı in August, and Şebinkarahisar in September.
 Kalenderoğlu was finally defeated near Marash in 1608.